Kotlin/dokka/docs/topics/dokkatoo-migration.md

 | Plugin `id` | `id("org.jetbrains.dokka")`    | `id("org.jetbrains.dokka-javadoc")` | Use both HTML and Javadoc plugins |
 | Gradle task | `./gradlew :dokkaGenerateHtml` | `./gradlew :dokkaGenerateJavadoc`   | `./gradlew :dokkaGenerate`        |

+> The `dokkaGenerate` task generates documentation in all available formats based on the applied plugins.
+> If both the HTML and Javadoc plugins are applied, you can choose to generate only HTML format by running the `dokkaGenerateHtml` task,
+> or only Javadoc by running the `dokkaGenerateJavadoc` task.
+> {type="tip"}

 ### Address deprecations and removals

 * **Output format support:** Dokka now only supports HTML and Javadoc output.
 Experimental formats like Markdown and Jekyll are no longer supported.